 Our J-1 Visa participants and their hosts must follow all regulations set forth by the U.S. Department of State and maintain contact with InterExchange throughout their selected programs.
 We guide international visitors to best take advantage of the cultural opportunities offered by their local host communities in the U.S. Similarly, we encourage U.S. host families and employers to promote cultural learning by introducing international visitors to uniquely American values, customs, history and activities while simultaneously learning about the countries and cultures of visiting participants.
 Strengthening these relationships makes achieving the goals of mutual cultural exchange possible and allows us to build a global community—one person at a time.

-InterExchange Camp USA places international participants, ages 18-28, in U.S. summer camps in counselor or support staff positions.
-InterExchange also sponsors visas for returning staff or for participants who have found their own camp jobs.
+InterExchange Camp USA places international participants, ages 18-28, in U.S. summer camps in counselor positions.
+InterExchange also sponsors visas for returning staff or for participants who have found their own camp counselor jobs.
 The Camp Counselor J-1 Visa is valid for up to four months.
 The program runs between May 15 and September 15.

 Au Pair USA is a 12-month program that gives young people, ages 18-26, the opportunity to experience the U.S. by living with an American host family and providing child care.
 In return for their services, au pairs receive room, board, a weekly stipend, accident and sickness insurance, airfare, and an educational allowance to use toward college-level courses.
 This program can be extended for an additional six, nine, or 12 months after successfully completing the original 12-month program.